liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 Studio comes bundled with a Java/Groovy editor (made available by Spring Source), giving you the same rich editing experience to which you may be accustomed in editing Kaleo [Groovy](http://groovy.codehaus.org/Documentation) scripts.
-You can make Java calls out to your custom business logic APIs and Liferay's Portal APIs.
+From there you can delegate workflow decisions to your custom business logic APIs or access any of the Liferay's Portal APIs.
 In Developer Studio, you can leverage editors for Beanshell, Drl, Javascript, Python, and Ruby scripting languages.
 You can leverage editors for [FreeMarker](http://freemarker.sourceforge.net/) and [Velocity](http://velocity.apache.org/engine/releases/velocity-1.5/user-guide.html) template languages too.
 Kaleo Designer for Java gives you a rich tool set for